About this guide¶

 Two things version independently:

 Accept: application/vnd.revento.v1+jsonheader.
-Breaking changes go in a new version and the previous version is supported for at least 6 months after sunset announcement.
+Breaking changes go in a new version and the previous version is supported for at least 6 months after a deprecation announcement.
 Today the only version isv1.

-If something in the API contract changes in a way that affects you, you'll see it both in the changelog and in your developer console.
+The full deprecation and notice policy is documented in the changelog.
+If something in the contract changes in a way that affects you, you'll see it there and in Revento's integration-management notices.

 Feedback¶